 Toronto's 1973 TTC subway map shows the stations we never got

-When the TTC was first unveiled in Toronto in 1954 as Line 1, it had 12 stations running from Union and Eglinton.
+When the TTC subway was first unveiled in Toronto in 1954 as Line 1, it had 12 stations between Union and Eglinton.

 More than half a century layer, our beloved subway system has four lines, 63 more stations, with more on the way—but it would have looked a lot different if things had gone according to plan.